mikky-j/certify/README.md

 Certify is a platform that leverages the [Internet Computer Protocol](https://internetcomputer.org/) (ICP) to securely store user certifications along with providing an intuitive user interface for discovering and viewing them.

+## TLDR; want to see it in action?

+Check out the live deployment [here](<](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=ggudy-cyaaa-aaaan-qlgwq-cai)>).

 ## Why Certify? 🤔

 Certify aims to solve the problem of ensuring the authenticity of user certifications.
 We aim to store certifications such as academic diplomas and MOOC micro-credentials in order to reduce fraudulent claims.

 An area we're particularly focused on is easing the process of verification -- currently verification of a certificate involves long-winded communication between pre-trusted parties.
-There's currently no reasonable, secure way to perform these actions in a trustless environment.
+There's currently no reasonable, secure way to perform these actions in a trus-tless environment.

-We solve this by utilising technolgies provded by the ICP for a revolutionary approach to this, check out [how it works](#how-it-works).
+We solve this by utilising technologies provided by the ICP for a revolutionary approach to this, check out [how it works](#how-it-works).

 ## Features: